IBM/analyze-insights-on-startup-using-watson-studio/cognos.md

 ### (ii) Creating the Embedded Dashboard service and connections

 *  Create the New Embedded Dashboard service or if you already have one then from the drop down prompt, select the `Dashboard Embedded service` from the list.
-And click on `Save` button in the bottom.
+Give a any name for the dashboard that you want to create and click on `Save` button in the bottom.

 ![](doc/source/images/Select_CED_Service.png)